ryman1/keeweb-wiki/Electron-vs-WebView-vs-Native.md

 While we're not concerned much about disk space since extra 100 MB doesn't matter nowadays (which is arguable but that's our opinion), while reducing memory requirements would be nice.
 In terms of development effort, rewriting the app in Qt is equal to full re-creation from scratch and switching to a WebView would require some work on app stability and implementation of missing features.

-Right the decision is not to migrate.
+Right now the decision is not to migrate.

-This evaluation was made in October 2020.